mxagar/mlflow_guide/README.md

 - Missing value imputation with KNN.
 - Categorical feature one-hot encoding.
 - **The transformed `X_train`, `X_val` and `test` are the product.**

+**IMPORTANT NOTE**: Even though the `data.py` script works with the environment, it has some issues for newer Scikit-Learn versions and the code needs to be updated accordingly: `OneHotEncoder` returns a sparse matrix and, on top pf that, we should apply it to categoricals only, thus we proably need a `ColumnTransformer`.

 #### Training